Olevi-id/ip-idp-documentation/_pages/x-appendices/1-faq.md

         * or connectors to external authorisation service
 * adapt to changes in everything in previous bullet

-## Is Olevi Strong Authentication Provider
+## Is Olevi Strong Authentication Provider?

 No. Olevi is a tool.
 One tool can't provide Strong Authentication.
 Being a Trust Service is much more than one tool.
 It is about policies, processes, practices, controls and much more.